v31-io/hello/README.md

   REDIS_USER_HELLO_PASSWORD_HASH=$(echo -n "$REDIS_PASSWORD"} | sha256sum | head -c 64)
   ```

+- External services - [Keycloak](https://www.keycloak.org/) is used as an IDP.

 ## Local Development

 A `.devcontainer` configuration is enabled which provides a docker environment.